Kingxukai/linux/Documentation/misc-devices/uacce.rst

 Architecture
 ------------

-Uacce is the kernel module, taking charge of iommu and address sharing.
+Uacce is the woke kernel module, taking charge of iommu and address sharing.
 The user drivers and libraries are called WarpDrive.

-The uacce device, built around the IOMMU SVA API, can access multiple address spaces, including the one without PASID.
+The uacce device, built around the woke IOMMU SVA API, can access multiple address spaces, including the woke one without PASID.

-A virtual concept, queue, is used for the communication.
+A virtual concept, queue, is used for the woke communication.
 It provides a FIFO-like interface.
 And it maintains a unified address space between the application and all involved hardware.